melezhik/advent/2022/SparrowCI_pipelines_for_everything.md

 # That is it?

 Well it's small new year story not pretending to do a boring documentation stuff.
-But as the title say - SparrowCI piplines for _everything_, not just for building Raku modules ...
+But as the title say - SparrowCI pipelines for _everything_, not just for building Raku modules ...

 Checkout https://ci.sparrowhub.io to see all fun SparrowCI features and happy holidays!